LicensePro

 How to Apply: Step-by-Step

-Check Colorado Springs Zoning Requirements
+Check Colorado Springs zoning requirements

-Before applying, verify that your business location in Colorado Springs's El Paso County is properly zoned for your intended use.
-Contact the Colorado Springs planning department.
+Before applying, verify your business location in Colorado Springs's El Paso County is properly zoned for your intended use.
+Contact the Colorado Springs planning department for a zoning verification letter.

 Collect all necessary paperwork including certificate of occupancy application, final inspection request, building plan compliance documentation.
-Having everything ready speeds up the process.
+Having everything assembled before you start the application avoids the most common rejection reasons.

-Await Processing & Approval
+Await processing & approval

 Protect Your Colorado Springs Business